 Admissions and financial support:

-The deadline to apply for Graduate School admission in the German Department for 2018-19 is December 15, 2017.
-Faculty will continue reading applications through January 2, 2018.
+The deadline to apply for Graduate School admission in the German Department for 2019-20 is December 15, 2018.
+Faculty will continue reading applications received through January 2, 2019.
 Information about the application and admission process can be found here.

 Study Abroad and Exchanges